|

 there was no fallow year.

 Treatments of winter wheat with Albit are economically efficient.
-Cost of

-foliar spraying of 1 hectare is the same.
-Full complex treatment of 1 hectare field with Albit
+Full complex treatment of 1 hectare

-(presowing seed treatment and two foliar sprayings) takes approximately 80 ml of the formulation
+field with Albit (presowing seed treatment and two foliar sprayings) takes

-(that costs 173 roubles or 6.92 USD).
-Each litre of Albit can be used for treatment of 12.7
+Each litre of Albit can be used for treatment of 12.7 hectares of wheat.

-each rouble invested to such treatment brings back 4-15 roubles of profit.
+rouble invested to such treatment brings back 4-15 roubles of profit.
 Practically,

-the profit might be even higher (1 invested rouble might bring up to 50 roubles of profit), as far as
+the profit might be even higher (1 invested rouble might bring up to 50 roubles

-even partial treatment (for example, just presowing seed treatment + one foliar spraying) is quite
+seed treatment + one foliar spraying) is quite efficient.
+Each litre

-efficient.
-Each litre of Albit (88-100 USD) provides an average additional
+of Albit provides an average additional

-yield of 63 centners of winter wheat.
+yield of 56 centners of winter wheat.

 In field trials, effect of Albit was not inferior to that of plant growth regulators and